Reference

 WebScalaJSBundlerPlugin

-provides integration with sbt-web-scalajs.
+The WebScalaJSBundlerPlugin provides integration with sbt-web-scalajs.

 Enable this plugin on JVM projects that need to use .js artifacts produced by Scala.js projects (ie in places

-where you used to enable WebScalaJS
+where you used to enable WebScalaJS).

-to use the bundles produced by webpack rather than the direct
+The plugin tunes the scalaJSPipeline to use the bundles produced by webpack rather than the direct

 output of the Scala.js compilation.